 Mandela, to some extent, tried to do the same in South Africa, promoting racial healing and national unity, but he failed, and his own party ANC has gradually grown more racist, to the point where the future of whites in South Africa is highly uncertain.

 In the West, we can still learn lessons from these failed experiments.
 As Lee noted: In a multicultural society, people vote racially and ethnically, and not according to their class interests.
-South Africa is the most recent example, but it will not be the last.We value your comments!
-Please weigh in on our comment section below.
+South Africa is the most recent example, but it will not be the last.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com